It's Open Line Friday, the Rush Limbaugh program on the EIB network.

 Welcome back, my friends.

-I am Rush Limbaugh, saying more in five seconds than most hosts say in a week.
+I am Rush Limbaugh saying more in five seconds than most hosts say in a week.

 We go back to the phones.

-Quentin in uh in Dayton, Ohio.
+Quentin in Dayton, Ohio.

-Nice to have you, sir, on the open line Friday edition of the big show.
+Nice to have you, sir, on the Open Line Friday edition of the big show.

-Hey, sedtos from a disabled veteran, Rush.
+Hey, sitting from a disabled veteran, Rush.

 Thank you, sir, very much.